-The Club strongly encourages its team coaches at all levels to use the Intra-Club Permit to move players between teams.
-The Intra-Club Permit is used during in-season play and to extend invitations for exhibition games or tournaments.
-The Intra-Club Permit system is designed to help coaches to evaluate and identify potential prospects to move up to the next level of play either during the season or at the end-of-season evaluation process.
+The Club strongly encourages its team coaches at all levels to use the BCCSL Fluid Roster Policy or FRP (formerly known as Inter Club Permits) to move players between teams.
+This process is used during in-season play and to extend invitations for exhibition games or tournaments.
+The FRP is designed to help coaches to evaluate and identify potential prospects to move up to the next level of play either during the season or at the end-of-season evaluation process.
 It is also a tool for coaches/teams that may find them they are short for an upcoming game.

 Before asking any player to play in a game or practice, the requesting coach should contact the team coach first to discuss the player.
 Both coaches should have input into which player(s) receives an invitation to move up for a game to ensure the appropriate players are being asked.
 Coaches can also discuss the possibility of the player being made available for practicing with the higher level team leading up to the game(s).

 Additional factors to consider include the numbers on the team a coach is requesting from.
 A permit situation should not result in a team playing short so that the higher-level team can have an extra body.

 Again, it is expected this discussion will occur at the coach-to-coach level first.
 The goal is to have coaches at both levels working collaboratively for the benefit of the player(s) in question who are developing and looking to move up a level over time.